DennisdelRioCarbo/School_District_Analysis/README.md

 - How does replacing the ninth grader's math and reading scores affect Thomas High School's performance relative to the other schoools?
  Even though some of the scores for Thomas High School decreased, it did not change its position relative to the other schools, maintaining its position as the second top school.

 - How does replacing the ninth-grade scores affect the following:
+-
-  -Math and reading scores by grade.
+  - Math and reading scores by grade.
 It only affects the scores for Thomas High School which now display *nan* for the 9th grade, the remainder of the scores are the      same.

   - Scores by school spending.There are no changes on the scores based on school spending.